-Peoples seeks confidential treatment for certain information highlighted on its February 1993 "Actual/Accrual Reconciliation of Gas Purchased" Report, and the invoices corresponding thereto.
-The Report is submitted by Peoples to effect reconciliation with its February 1993 "Accruals For Gas Purchased" Report.
-The highlighted information in the Report and invoices is the same type of information for which Peoples previously requested confidential treatment in its February filing, which treatment was granted in Order No. PSC-93-0829-CFO-GU.
-For the same reasons in that order, I find the requested information on the Report and accompanying invoices to be proprietary confidential business information.
+Peoples seeks confidential treatment for certain information highlighted on its Actual/Accrual Reconciliation of Gas Purchased Report and the corresponding invoices which are submitted to effect reconciliation with its December 1993 Accruals For Gas Purchased Report.
+The highlighted information in the Report and invoices is the same type of information for which Peoples was previously granted confidential treatment in its December 1993 filing.

-Further, Peoples requests confidential treatment for the names of the suppliers' salespersons and the receipt points at which the suppliers delivered to Peoples, which appear on the "Actual/Accrual Reconciliation of Gas Purchased" Report.
+Further, Peoples requests confidential treatment for the names of the suppliers' salespersons and receipt points at which the suppliers delivered to Peoples, which appear on the Actual/Accrual Reconciliation of Gas Purchased Report.
 Peoples argues that publication of this information would be detrimental to the interests of Peoples and its ratepayers, providing competitors with a complete illustration of Peoples' supply infrastructure.
 Such information would tell a competing vendor at what points capacity was becoming available.
 The resulting reduction in available capacity for supply already secured would increase the cost of gas transportation.
-Moreover, a list of contacts would facilitate the intervention of a middleman.
-Peoples asserts that in either case, the end result is reasonably likely to be increased gas prices and therefore an increased cost of gas which Peoples must recover from its ratepayers.
-I agree.
+Peoples also argues that disclosure of a list of contacts would facilitate the intervention of a middleman.
+Peoples asserts that the end result is reasonably likely to be increased gas prices and therefore an increased cost of gas which Peoples must recover from its ratepayers.